dpbmm/PythonInstruction/python_class_at_mm/coding_assignments/jira_assignment/README.md

 Other things word considering

  1. Identification numbers are issued by the system in order — users can't choose numbers or alter numbers after they are issued.
- 1. Tickets can be closed, but once created they can't be deleted.
+ 1. Tickets, once created, can't be deleted.
  1. New assignees can be added to the system, but after they are added, the system remembers them and they can't be added again.
  1. At this stage, as we just get basic data structures working, we are **not** altering tickets after they are created.
 That is for Part 2.
 For now, once created, a ticket persists as it is.
 So a closed ticket at this stage will have been created closed.